Complexhibit-Project/OntoExhibit/docs/Readme.md

 - **María Luisa Díez Platas**
   📧 marialuisa.diez@unir.net

-At least one of the listed contacts commits to maintaining this resource and its resolution over time.
+At least one of the listed contacts commits to maintaining this resource and its persistent identifier resolution over time.

 ---